November 17: Today in Royal History

 November 17, 1945 – Death of Friedrich Franz IV, Grand Duke of Mecklenburg-Schwerin at Glücksburg Castle in Germany, the home of his youngest daughter and her husband; buried in the New Cemetery in Glücksburg, Germany

 Friedrich Franz became Grand Duke upon his father’s death in April 1897.
-Because he was still a minor at the time, his uncle Duke Johann Albrecht, served as regent until Friedrich Franz came of age in 1901.
+Because he was still a minor, his uncle Duke Johann Albrecht, served as regent until Friedrich Franz came of age in 1901.
 Once he had taken control of his government, the young Grand Duke attempted to reform the Mecklenburg constitution.
 However, his efforts failed when the government of Mecklenburg-Strelitz refused to agree to his ideas.
 In 1904, he married Princess Alexandra of Hanover and Cumberland and they had five children.
 Friedrich Franz was the last Grand Duke of Mecklenburg-Schwerin, abdicating on November 14, 1918.
 Forced to leave Mecklenburg-Schwerin, Friedrich Franz and his family traveled to Denmark at the invitation of his sister, Queen Alexandrine where they lived for a year, before being permitted to return to Mecklenburg, Germany, and recovering several of the family’s properties.
-At the end of World War II, with the advance of the Soviet Union’s Red Army, Friedrich Franz, his wife, and son Christian Ludwig, fled to Glücksburg Castle, in Glücksburg, Germany, the home of his youngest daughter and her husband, with the intention of returning to Denmark.
+At the end of World War II, with the advance of the Soviet Union’s Red Army, Friedrich Franz, his wife, and son Christian Ludwig, fled to Glücksburg Castle, in Glücksburg, Germany, the home of his youngest daughter and her husband, intending to return to Denmark.
 However, he became ill, and while under house arrest at Glücksburg Castle, died at the age of 63.

 Unofficial Royalty: Friedrich Franz IV, Grand Duke of Mecklenburg-Schwerin